epfl-ada/ada-2024-project-panada/README.md

 - **Objective**: Explore how YouTube policy and algorithm changes influenced professionalization.
 - **Approach**: Conduct event studies and compare pre- and post-change metrics (e.g., views, subscriber growth).

+## Data Cleaning Pipeline

+Our data cleaning process aims to ensure a good quality input for our analysis by handling missing values effectively.
+The following steps outline the cleaning and preprocessing approach applied to our dataset:

+We started by identifying and evaluating missing values across the dataset.
+We also checked for inconsistencies or unusual entries that may require specific handling.

+1. **NaN Removal**:
+   - Removal of rows with a high proportion of missing values (>25% NaNs).
+   - For entries with low to moderate NaNs, we retained data where possible to preserve dataset integrity.

+2. **K-Nearest Neighbors (KNN) Imputation**:
+   - For remaining missing values, we used KNN imputation to predict and fill missing entries based on similarities between data points.
+   - Each missing value is replaced by the weighted average of its K-nearest neighbors, with K set to an optimal value (5 in our case) after testing for best imputation results.

 ## Proposed timeline

 - 15.11.2024 Data Cleaning and Preprocessing & Initial Exploratory Data Analysis.